-National Human Rights Institutions currently (2018) exist in 120 countries.
+In 2018, National Human Rights Institutions were present in 120 countries.
 They are state bodies with a constitutional or legislative mandate to protect and promote human rights.
 Although they are technically state bodies and are funded by the state, NHRIs operate independently from governments.
 This makes NHRIs useful institutional mechanisms that are able to hold governments accountable and to play a facilitator role between governments and civil society.

 The relevance of NHRIs for peaceful, just and inclusive societies is illustrated by the fact that member states decided to make the existence of an independent NHRI in a country has the global indicator to measure SDG target 16.a on Strengthening National Institutions to Prevent Violence and Combat Terrorism and Crime.